 Wicker Park’s Vivian Maier mural painted by São Paulo-born Eduardo Kobra and curated by Beauty & Brawn is now one of Chicago’s most renowned street art murals.

 Like Frida Kahlo, Maier’s work did not come to light until after her lifetime.
-She was a nanny working in Chicago with a passion for photography but falling behind on payments she was forced to auction her negatives.
+She was a nanny working in Chicago with a passion for photography but falling behind on payments she auctioned her negatives.
 Years on these would become a viral phenomenon and a much-sought-after collector’s item.

 Described by those she nannied for as a feminist with a unique and fascinating personality, she had an affinity with the poor due to her own economic constraints, and as such her photos often portray the lives of those struggling to get by.

-The Vivian Maier mural was vandalized in 2019 but residents of Wicker Park stepped in to fund its restoration, proving what an important part of the neighborhood the mural and the subject have become.
+Vandals deface the Vivian Maier mural in 2019 but residents of Wicker Park stepped in to fund its restoration, proving what an important part of the neighborhood the mural and the subject have become.

 Where: 1651 W North Avenue, Chicago